-If you are facing the threat of repossession in Georgia, call Matthew Cherney, Marietta bankruptcy lawyer, for help.
+If you are facing the threat of Repossession in Georgia, call Matthew Cherney, Marietta’s bankruptcy lawyer, for help.
 Did you know that all repossession actions will be stopped immediately when you file for bankruptcy?
 This gives you the time to get this pressing issue sorted out before it is too late.

 Filing for bankruptcy protection in the state of Georgia can help you in many ways with car repossession:

-The first step is to get your situation evaluated at once, and get the help you need to determine the best way to resolve the problem before it turns into a disaster.
-My firm, Cherney Law Firm LLC, is prepared to assist you to get your repossession problem resolved.
+The first step is to get your situation evaluated at once and get the help you need to determine the best way to resolve the problem before it turns into a disaster.
+My firm, Cherney Law Firm LLC, is prepared to assist you in getting your repossession problem resolved.
 Whether filing for bankruptcy is the best solution or an alternative would better work for you, you need to do something effective immediately.

 The automatic stay is a temporary solution while the resolution is worked out.
 The skill of your attorney can make all the difference, as negotiations with the lender must take place.
 There could be opportunities to allow your overdue payments to be forgiven or at least added to the end of the loan so that you can still keep your possessions.

-In many cases, after filing for bankruptcy there is enough money available to keep payments current, as unsecured consumer debt is discharged, leaving more for you to manage your day-to-day expenses.
-I assist my clients to make arrangements that are to their benefit, including issues involving car payments and managing a repossession action.
+In many cases, after filing for bankruptcy, there is enough money available to keep payments current, as unsecured consumer debt is discharged, leaving more for you to manage your day-to-day expenses.
+I assist my clients in making arrangements that are to their benefit, including issues involving car payments and managing a repossession action.

-In order to continue to go to work, take your children to school, go shopping and other daily activities, most often than not you need a vehicle.
-When financial problems arise, such as reduced hours of work, a medical emergency, a divorce or loss of employment, it is very possible that a repossession of your vehicle could take place.
+In order to continue to go to work, take your children to school, go shopping, and do other daily activities, most often than not, you need a vehicle.
+When financial problems arise, such as reduced hours of work, a medical emergency, a divorce, or loss of employment, it is possible that a repossession of your vehicle could take place.